Joan of England (died 1348)

-Joan of England (19 December 1333 or 28 January 1334 – 1 July 1348) was a daughter of Edward III and his wife, Philippa of Hainault.
+Joan of England (19 December 1333 or 28 January 1334 – 2 September 1348) was a daughter of Edward III and his wife, Philippa of Hainault.
+She died in the Black Death that struck Europe in 1348.

+Life

 Joan, also known as Joanna, was born in the Tower of London.
 As a child she was placed in the care of Marie de St Pol, wife of Aymer de Valence and foundress of Pembroke College, Cambridge.
-She grew up with her sister Isabella, her brother Edward, and their cousin Joan of Kent, and she died in the Black Death that struck Europe in 1348.
+She grew up with her sister Isabella, her brother Edward, and their cousin Joan of Kent.

-Life
+In 1336, Joan was betrothed to the eldest son of Otto, Duke of Austria, with the stipulation that she would receive her education at the Austrian court.
+However, Edward III showed reluctance in sending her and delayed her departure, promising that he would personally accompany her the following year.

-In 1338, Joan was taken on her father's journey to Koblenz, where they met Louis IV, Holy Roman Emperor, and were his special guests at the Imperial Diet in the church of Saint Castor.
-Edward III had formed an alliance with Louis against Philip VI of France, but in 1341 the emperor deserted him.
+In 1338, Joan accompanied her father on his campaign to Antwerp.
+Later, they traveled to Koblenz, where they met Louis IV, Holy Roman Emperor, and were his special guests at the Imperial Diet in the church of Saint Castor.
+Edward III was crowned vicar-general of the Holy Roman Empire and formed an alliance with Louis against Philip VI of France, but in 1341 the emperor deserted him.

-It is possible that Joan was betrothed to one of the sons Louis had with Margaret II of Hainaut, Philippa's older sister, and actually stayed in their court to be educated there.
-However, Edward III withdrew her in 1340.
+Joan travelled with Louis IV's consort, Margaret of Hainault, to Munich and remained at court there for nearly a year before finally being brought to the Austrian court in the autumn of 1339.
+Around this time, Duke Otto died, and Edward sensed that the new Duke of Austria was swayed towards France.
+As a result, he decided to dissolve the marriage agreement and insisted on Joan's return home in 1340.

 In 1345, she was betrothed to Peter of Castile, son of Maria of Portugal and Alfonso XI of Castile.
 In the summer of 1348, she left England with the blessing of her parents.
 Thanks to a heavily armed retinue she was, perhaps, the most protected woman of Europe at the time, and it is said that her trousseau alone required an entire ship.
 The travel schedule included a visit to one of her family's castles in Bordeaux.